 Even if you handle your iPhone with care, accidents can happen.
 Ask yourself what’s the lesser of two evils: spending $20 for a sturdy phone case or forking over hundreds of dollars for a new iPhone?

-Even if the phone still functions, anyone who’s dealt with a cracked screen knows it’s less than desirable to use with jagged pieces.
-Then you’re stuck attempting to read around the cracks to decode messages.
+Even if the phone still functions, anyone who’s dealt with a cracked screen knows it’s less than desirable as you’re stuck attempting to read around the cracks to decode messages.
 Save yourself a headache and, potentially, a lot of money by investing in a phone case.

 Smart Power Strips